 Although cocaine detox is not listed on the top of the list for most dangerous drugs to detox from, it is still an aggressive mentally addictive substance that requires detox before treatment can commence.
-Instead of a physical dependence which comes with prolonged usage of opiates, alcohol, or benzos; cocaine is known for being mentally addictive.
+Instead of a physical dependence which comes with prolonged usage of opiates, alcohol, or benzos, cocaine is known for being mentally addictive.

-About Cocaine Addiction
+About Cocaine Addiction and Its Effects

 Cocaine Addiction and the Brain

 Cocaine affects the brain differently than other drugs.
 Using this substance can lead to some highly debilitating mental withdrawal symptoms seem throughout detox.

 Dopamine is a naturally produced chemical in our bodies and is known as a neurotransmitter.
 It’s released by nerve cells in the brain so that it can communicate with other nerves.
 The purpose of dopamine is to reward behaviors.

 For example, when a person eats food when hungry or even buys a new outfit at the store, the body is rewarded by a surge of dopamine.
 You could think of dopamine as the “feel good” chemical in the body.